 Generally speaking, yes.
-We have only had one time when we felt unsafe and it was due to some teenagers messing around in the middle of the night.
+We have only had one time when we felt unsafe due to some teenagers messing around in the middle of the night.

 Don’t stay in an unsafe area

-This one seems like common sense, but if an area feels unsafe, just stay somewhere else.
-This is another reason why we like to read reviews…if someone felt unsafe in an area they will generally leave a review about it.
+This one seems common sense, but if an area feels unsafe, stay elsewhere.
+This is another reason we like to read reviews…if someone feels unsafe in an area, they will generally leave a review about it.
 Use your best judgment.

 Keep your doors locked

-Don’t forget to also lock your cargo bay area and secure bikes at night.
-We have friends who’s bikes have been stolen overnight.
+Remember to lock your cargo bay area and secure bikes at night.
+We have friends whose bikes were stolen overnight.
 You can never be too careful!

 Keep food locked up away from animals

-Depending on where you’re at, the wildlife can be a concern.
-Bears and other wild animals can come searching for food, especially at night.
-Make sure to lock up any food you have in an area where it won’t attract wild animals.
+Depending on where you’re at, wildlife can be a concern.
+Bears and other wild animals can search for food, especially at night.
+Make sure to lock up any food in an area that might attract wild animals.

 Have some form of protection

-This is obviously up to you and what you are most comfortable with.
-Do you research on different protection options and decide what’s best for you.
+This is obviously up to you and what you are most comfortable having with you.
+Research different protection options and decide what’s best for you.

 Stay in an area with cell service when possible

-If you have a problem and need to make a call, having cell service will be very important.
-There are times when we chose to stay somewhere without cell service for a weekend or so but we always make a backup plan in case something goes wrong.
+Cell service will be vital if you have a problem and need to make a call.
+Sometimes we choose to stay somewhere without cell service for a weekend or so, but we always make a backup plan in case something goes wrong.

-If you are staying in a more remote area then getting help during an emergency can take a while.
-Always keep a good first aid kit on hand to treat minor injuries as needed.
+If you are staying in a more remote area, getting help during an emergency can take a while.
+Always keep a good first aid kit to treat minor injuries as needed.

 What is proper boondocking etiquette?

-There’s a few things to keep in mind and follow to help make your boondocking experience better and also those camping around you.
+There are a few things to remember and follow to help improve the boondocking experience for yourself and those camping around you.

 Take your trash with you

-There’s nothing that can ruin a boondocking spot faster than a ton of trash lying around.
-No one enjoys it so don’t do it!
-Be sure and take everything out with you that you brought in.
+Nothing can ruin a boondocking spot faster than a ton of trash lying around.
+No one enjoys it, so don’t do it!
+Be sure and take everything out that you brought in.

-Also, please don’t just throw your trash in a fire pit.
+Please don’t just throw your trash in a fire pit.
 We often see empty cans, broken glass, and wires in fire pits.
-When you do that it just means that the people camping there next are going to have to clean up after you.
+When you do that, it just means that the people camping there next will have to clean up after you.
 Please be considerate!

 Check the local fire rules and always put your fire completely out

 Don’t be responsible for starting a wildfire!
-Please always check the local conditions and make sure there isn’t a fire ban before lighting a campfire or using a grill.
-If you do start a campfire, make sure it is 100% out before stepping away from it.
+Please always check the local conditions and ensure there isn’t a fire ban before lighting a campfire or using a grill.
+If you start a campfire, ensure it is 100% out before stepping away.

-Sadly many wildfires are started every year from people ignoring fire bans or leaving their campfires before they’re completely out.
+Sadly, many wildfires are started yearly by people ignoring fire bans or leaving their campfires before they’re completely out.
 Please don’t let this happen because of you!

 Don’t be destructive

-Once again, this should be common sense, but please don’t be destructive.
+Again, this should be common sense, but please don’t be destructive.
 Don’t chop down trees or pick wildflowers.
-Stay on the main roads and don’t go off-roading unless it’s posted that it is allowed.
+Please stay on the main roads, and don’t go off-road unless signs state that it is allowed.

 Be considerate of other campers – especially at night

-No one likes noisy campers at night haha!
+No one likes noisy campers at night, haha!
 Be mindful of how late you run your generator.
-If you have neighbors close to you, don’t be loud at night.
+Don’t be loud at night if you have neighbors close to you.
 This is especially frustrating for those with small kids trying to sleep.

 Anything else you should know about boondocking for beginners before you should go?

-I’m glad you asked haha!
-Here’s a few final tips for you to consider.
+I’m glad you asked, haha!
+Here are a few final tips for you to consider.

 Don’t arrive at your boondocking location after dark

 This one is really important!
-There’s nothing quite as stressful as trying to set up camp in the dark, but especially when you’re boondocking.
-You need to arrive during daylight for your safety so you can see all of your surroundings and avoid any dangerous situations.
+There’s nothing quite as stressful as trying to set up camp in the dark, especially when you’re boondocking.
+You need to arrive during daylight for your safety so you can see your surroundings and avoid dangerous situations.

-If you are too far away to make it before dark, consider stopping somewhere else along the route and finish the trip the next day.
-I really can’t stress this one enough, but please take my word for it!
+If you are too far away to make it before dark, consider stopping somewhere along the route and finishing the trip the next day.
+I can’t stress this enough, but please take my word for it!

 Getting a spot at a popular location

 Some locations are definitely more popular than others.
-Weekends usually fill up faster and sometimes it can be impossible to find a place to park!
+Weekends usually fill up faster; sometimes, finding a place to park can be impossible!

 You can also ask people if they will allow you to share their spot if you feel comfortable doing so and there’s enough room for two rigs.

-I hope that you have found this guide to boondocking for beginners helpful!
-If you have any additional questions, drop a comment down below or shoot me an email.
+I hope you found this guide to boondocking for beginners helpful!
+If you have any additional questions, drop a comment below or email me.